 Is your monthly mortgage payment higher than you’d like it to be?
 If so, you’re likely weighing a mortgage loan modification vs. refinance.
 Read on as we compare the options.

-So, which is better, a loan modification or a refinance?
+So, which is better, a new loan modification or a refinance?

-While a change to your current loan situation can have beneficial effects, it’s harder to secure with your loan servicer than a refinance.
-In this short guide, we’ll cover the basics of mortgage modification vs refinanceand the other options for lowering your monthly costs.
+While a change to your existing loan situation can have beneficial effects, it’s harder to secure with your loan servicer than a refinance.
+In this short guide, we’ll cover the basics of mortgage modification vs refinance and the other options to lower monthly payment costs.

-A mortgage refinance is one of the types of refinance options that puts an end to your current mortgage loan and replaces it with a mortgage under new terms.
+A mortgage refinance is one of the types of refinance options that puts an end to your existing mortgage loan and replaces it with a mortgage under new terms.

 - You want to take cash out – If you’ve built equity in your home, a cash-out refinance lets you take out spending money against your home equity.
 While you’ll owe more money on your new mortgage, you’ll be able to use the cash for home renovations, paying off high-interest debt, or any other goals.

 Keep in mind that attempting a refinance with bad credit and late payments is very difficult.
 Even if you can secure a refinance, you’ll likely pay a high interest rate and ultimately add to your debt burden—even if you don’t take cash out.

 Almost all refinances come with closing costs and documents similar to those that you paid during closing.
 These include: